Nina Smith, MD – Camp Physician

 We are thrilled that Dr. Nina Smith will serve as our Camp Physician again this summer!
 Nina first came to CMS as a counselor in the summer of 1971 when she was the Head of the Waterfront, teaching campers to swim in the Cowpasture River.
 She loved her time at CMS, but life pulled her in other directions after that summer and she was never able to return as a counselor.
-Fast forward to the summer of 2017 when Nina returned to CMS in her new role on our health care staff.
+Fast forward to the summer of 2017 when Nina returned to CMS in her role as Camp Physician.

-Nina is a board certified OBGYN who is currently the Medical Director of the Sentara Chronic Wound Center in Harrisonburg Va.
-She is an integral member of the CMS health care team, working closely with our on-site nurses, consulting by phone and video, and visiting Camp often throughout the summer to check in with our campers and staff.
-Nina is a gifted physician for our girls when they are sick and a comforting friend to campers who may need to talk through a bout of homesickness or anything else that is on their minds.
-Parents will have the opportunity to meet Nina and consult with her about any health care concerns they may have when they check their daughters in on the opening day of each session.
-You can rest assured that CMS girls are in good hands and well cared for by Nina and the rest of our CMS health care team.
+Nina is a board certified OBGYN who is currently the Medical Director of First Choice Hospice and Wound Care in Harrisonburg, Virginia.
+She is an integral member of the CMS healthcare team, working closely with our on-site nurses, consulting by phone and video, and visiting Camp often throughout the summer to check in with our campers and staff.
+Nina is a gifted physician, caring for our girls when they are sick and a comforting friend to campers who may need to talk through a bout of homesickness or anything else that is on their minds.
+Parents will have the opportunity to meet Nina and consult with her about any healthcare concerns they may have when they check their daughters in on the opening day of each session.
+You can rest assured that CMS girls are in good hands and well cared for by Nina and the rest of our CMS healthcare team.

-Jennifer shares that “both of our daughters have attended CMS and beginning with that first summer in 2011.
-I have enjoyed being at camp and seeing the spirit and virtues at work in the girls.
+Jennifer shares that “both of our daughters have attended CMS and beginning with that first summer in 2011, I have enjoyed being at camp and seeing the spirit and virtues at work in the girls.
 In 2019, I joined camp as one of the Pill Box nurses and realized how much I missed camp and loved being part of this community of friendship, learning, integrity, and respect.
-I am honored to be a part of CMS and to manage our healthcare team in the Pill Box.
+I am honored to be a part of the healthcare team in the Pill Box.
 The beauty of Camp Mont Shenandoah and the positive energy of the campers and staff are a uniquely wonderful experience.”

-Pamela Minkler grew up in Richmond, VA and spent fifteen summers at Camp Mont Shenandoah (seven as a camper, seven as a counselor, and one as Healthcare Manager).
-She attended medical school at Georgetown University School of Medicine and then completed a residency in Family Practice in Lynchburg, Virginia.
-She now lives in Lynchburg with her husband and two sons (both of whom attend Camp Maxwelton), and she owns and operates Blue Ridge Aesthetics Center, which she started right after residency.
+Pamela grew up in Richmond, Virginia, and spent fifteen summers at Camp Mont Shenandoah.
+She graduated from Washington and Lee University and Georgetown University School of Medicine and then completed her residency in Family Practice in Lynchburg, Virginia.
+She now lives in Lynchburg with her husband, two sons (both of whom attend Camp Maxwelton), dog, and bearded dragon, and she owns and operates Blue Ridge Aesthetics Center, which she started right after residency.
 She has maintained board certification with the American Board of Family Medicine since 2006.
 In her free time, Pamela enjoys reading, daily walks, and watching her sons’ marching band and indoor drumline performances.

-Beth is returning – after another brief break – for her 12th summer at CMS.
-She and her husband Steve recently moved back to Virginia and are settling in at “Beech Hill” in Troutville to be closer to family and to raise her new “flock” of chicks.
+Beth is returning for her 14th summer in the Pillbox.
 To prepare for camp, she is walking on the Appalachian Trail daily since it is just across the street.
 She and husband Steve transformed their home at “Beech Hill” into a Hostel/B&B with their ever expanding family helping to staff it.
-As a Registered Nurse, Beth has over 20 years’ experience in school health with additional experience in orthopedics, general surgery, outpatient services and physical therapy.
-When asked had she considered a job as a camp nurse, she replied before a room full of school nurses, “Best Job Ever!”
-Beth is thrilled to be returning to CMS and can’t wait to see the girls!
+As a Registered Nurse, Beth has over 20 years of experience in school health with additional experience in orthopedics, general surgery, outpatient services and physical therapy.
+When asked if she had considered a job as a camp nurse, she replied before a room full of school nurses, “Best.
+Job.
+Ever!”
+Beth is thrilled to be returning to CMS and can’t wait to see the girls this summer!